Skip to Content

 Causes of Powdery Mildew

-This fungal disease can affect a wide range of plants and trees and can prove to be extremely detrimental to plant growth.
+This fungal disease can affect many plants and trees and harm plant growth.
 Imagine putting a bucket over your favorite plant for a month.
 Would it still look good after this time?
 No. Because we all know plants need light to thrive.
 Powdery Mildew restricts the light the plant can utilize.

-So, how is powdery mildew caused?
-We now know that it is caused by Fungus infection and prominent plant disease.
+So, how is powdery Mildew caused?
+We now know it is caused by Fungus infection and prominent plant disease.
 Many types and species of fungi, such as Erysiphe, Phyllactinia, Microsphaera, Podosphaera, Uncinula, and Sphaerotheca, cause this disease in plants.

 So what makes the appearance white and powdery?
-It is basically due to the presence and formation of microscopic spores in very large numbers.
+It is basically due to the presence and formation of microscopic spores in huge numbers.
 These spores are wind-borne and do not need a medium like water for germination to spread the infection further.

 These microscopic spores are known as conidia and are produced every 3 to 14 days.
 The ideal condition for spreading this disease in your plants includes a low moisture level in the soil along with high humidity levels on the surface of the plants or the environment in which the plants are growing.

-Once the fungus takes over any one of your plants, the many spores of the mildew can spread to other plants through wind and can greatly impact the growth and health of your plants.
+Once the fungus takes over any of your plants, the many spores of the Mildew can spread to other plants through wind and can significantly impact the growth and health of your plants.

 Symptoms and Identification

 Powdery Mildew is easy to identify, provided you have seen it before.
 But, if you are new to gardening, you may have never come across it and do not know what is taking over the leaves on your plants.
-It is, therefore, very important that you know the symptoms and ways to identify the disease in the plants.
+Therefore, you must know the symptoms and ways to identify the disease in the plants.

 What are these symptoms, and how can they be identified?
-The various symptoms and the way to identify them can be found below:
+The various signs and the way to identify them can be found below:

 • White flour-like powder all over the leaves

 • Young plants are more vulnerable to damage caused by this disease.
 The leaves turn pale yellow and completely dry out.
-This is because they are limited in leaf growth at this stage, so a larger percentage of the plant is covered.
+This is because they are limited in leaf growth at this stage, so a more significant percentage of the plant is covered.

 • The plant usually has restricted growth due to the lack of photosynthesis.